Porsche 911 (classic): 2.4-litre / E and F series (1971–1973)

-For the E-series in model year 1972, a tremendous effort was made to improve the handling of the 911.
-Due to the 911's unusual engine placement (rear-mounted, with a large percentage of the vehicle's weight concentrated over the rear axle), early 911s were prone to oversteer when driven at the limit.
-They could easily spin in the hands of an inexperienced driver.
-In an attempt to remedy this, Porsche relocated the oil tank from its position behind the right rear wheel to in front of it, at the expense of a hotter cabin in the Summer due to the tank's close proximity to the right-rear passenger seat.
-This had the effect of moving the weight of almost 8.5 L (9 US quarts) of oil from outside the wheelbase to inside, improving weight distribution and thus, handling.
+For the E-series in model year 1972, Porsche relocated the dry-sump oil tank from its position behind the right rear wheel to in front of it, at the expense of a hotter cabin in the Summer due to the tank's close proximity to the right-rear passenger seat.
+This had the effect of moving the weight of almost 8.5 L (9 US quarts) of oil from outside the wheelbase to inside, improving weight distribution and handling.
 An oil filler door (much like the fuel filler door on the left front fender) was installed on the right rear quarter panel to facilitate filling of the oil tank.
 This unique design was scrapped after only one year, some say because inattentive gas station attendants were putting gasoline in the oil tank.
 The oil tank was subsequently relocated to its original position for the model year 1973, and remained there until it was relocated within the wheelbase for the 964 model in 1989, which was largely delivered with air-conditioner.

 In addition to the oil tank in its original position, F-series in 1973 model-year received black plastic horn grilles and blacked-out surrounds on the front and rear indicator light lenses (instead of the chrome-plated aluminium grilles and chrome-plated surrounds up to the E-series), black engine lid grille, as well as black "911T/E/S" and 'PORSCHE' letterings (which used to be gold-coloured) on the engine lid, as proposed by Pininfarina on the B17 concept in 1969.

 In January 1973, U.S. 911Ts received the new K-Jetronic CIS (Continuous Fuel Injection) system from Bosch.
 These CIS-powered cars are usually referred to as "1973.5" models by enthusiasts in the US.
 The Japan-only 911T model (LHD, despite the traffic being on the left side, with metric instruments) retained the MFI.
 The power rating was unchanged 140 PS for both manual (911/91, CIS) and Sportomatic (911/96, CIS) with slower revving up/down due to the single throttle butterfly, as opposed to MFI's exceptionally quick revving up/down with six butterflies located close to the intake valves.